 Casa Milá – Another famous Gaudi house and also known as La Pedrera, which means open quarry.
 It’s a short walk from Casa Batlló.

-The Basilica of Santa Maria del Mar – 14th-century Gothic church located in the La Ribera/El Born neighbourhood.
+The Basilica of Santa Maria del Mar – 14th-century Gothic church is located in the La Ribera/El Born neighbourhood.
 It has wheelchair access via a ramp through a side door.
 It is beautiful inside so I’d recommend you take a look inside.

 Las Ramblas – This street is touristy and can be busy, but I found it manageable in my wheelchair.
 It’s full of restaurants, shops, and the famous food market La Boqueria.